There is a great deal you can do with lunging and lots of different ways to do it. Here are the basics to get you started.

 When you first ask a horse to lunge, never push them too hard.
 Try to very gently ask the horse to walk on and only escalate the pressure if they are ignoring you but appear relaxed.
 You don’t want the horse to be frightened.
 You only want to impose on the horse enough with your pressure that they decide to move away.
 A frightened horse is dangerous and could even decide to turn and charge you to defend themselves.
 It’s also simply not our goal to have a fearful horse!

 Be sure to change direction frequently and give the horse the same amount and type of exercise going both clockwise and anticlockwise.
 All horses are asymmetrical but you can make this worse with one-sided lunging.
 Also take care not to try to correct an asymmetry by lunging more on one side or the other.
 The solution to an asymmetry is rarely as straight-forward as that and you can make it worse!

 Horses are powerful animals and a lot of people take pleasure in seeing a horse run and demonstrate their strength.
 But don’t be tempted to send your horse round in a gallop – or even a canter at first.

 When you first introduce lunging to your horse, it’s good to spend plenty of time in a relaxed walk and trot over many sessions.
 Establishing a relaxed rhythmical gait is difficult enough at the walk without making your horse anxious or excited or causing them to lose their balance by asking for too much too soon.

-Lunging is a very powerful tool for addressing many different behavioural problems from bucking to confidence issues.
+Lunging is a very powerful tool for addressing and assessing many different behavioural problems from bucking to confidence issues.
 Its advantage over long reining is that it is more intuitive for the horse and enables more back and forth between horse and handler.
 This, coupled with its less intimidating orientation (from the horse’s point of view) makes it a useful stepping stone for confidence building.
 It is also potentially safer and allows both you and the horse more independent maneuverability.